 International students may not register for 4.190 or apply for CPT if they have reached their total credit requirement for their specific degree program.
 If you are eligible for CPT and need to work beyond the required end date of the term, you must apply for optional practical training — OPT — for the remaining time period; the lead time for processing and receiving approval for OPT is approximately 3.5 months.

-The internship must be directly related to the degree program research and be pre-approved by the academic advisor (see field below, “How is the internship directly related”; enter a statement specifying how this particular job is integral to your curriculum).
+The internship must be directly related to your degree program research and be pre-approved by your academic advisor (see field below, “How is the internship directly related”; enter a statement specifying how this particular job is integral to your curriculum).

-The final grade will be submitted by the advisor upon review of the final written evaluation report signed by the employer.
+The final grade will be submitted by your advisor upon review of the final written evaluation report signed by the employer.

 Dates of Employment